 Behind the Planet of the Apes is made by David Comtois and Kevin Burns, two men who are clearly movie buffs – Burns had previously directed other documentaries such as The Fantasy Worlds of Irwin Allen (1995), Hollywood Aliens and Monsters (1997), Monster Mania (1997), 20th Century Fox: The First 50 Years (1997), Lost in Space Forever (1998), Cleopatra: The Film That Changed Hollywood (2001), Empire of Dreams: The Story of the Star Wars Trilogy (2004) and Star Wars: The Legacy Revealed (2007), all of which it should be noted concern 20th Century Fox films and personalities.
 Burns has also produced several Alien Nation tv movies, a number of biographies for the A&E channel and a series Monsterama about monster movie collectibles, as well as various tv series about other films like Hollywood Backstory (2000-5) and Hollywood Science (2006).
-Burns has also acted as an executive producer on several Irwin Allen remakes – the tv pilot for a new The Time Tunnel (2002), as well as the big-screen remake of Poseidon (2006) and the revived Lost in Space (2018- ).
+Burns has also acted as an executive producer on several Irwin Allen remakes – the tv pilot for a new The Time Tunnel (2002), the big-screen remake of Poseidon (2006) and the revived Lost in Space (2018- ).

 Behind the Planet of the Apes is an impressive documentary.
 It covers almost anything one might have ever wanted to know about the Planet of the Apes series.
 Burns and Comtois manage to dredge up some incredibly obscure footage – an early test reel for Planet of the Apes that was made to interest studio executives that features Charlton Heston, Edward G. Robinson as Dr Zaius and James Brolin as Cornelius and with much more limited ape makeup.
 There is behind the scenes footage of just about all the movies; makeup test reels and shots of Roddy McDowall having his makeup applied; even test shots of an unused idea for a human-ape hybrid that was planned for Beneath the Planet of the Apes.
 We are given fascinating glimpses of the artwork that Arthur P. Jacobs had commissioned to interest studios, which displays Rod Serling’s vision of a much more technologically advanced ape civilisation that was scaled back in the finished film.